Salary: $13.11 per hour ($27,268.80 annually)

 This position has no supervisory duties.

-Computer, calculator, copier, fax, telephone, and other general office equipment.
+Computer, printer, dictation equipment, scanner, calculator, copier, fax machine, shredder, multi-line phone, microfilm machine, and other general office equipment.

 CONTACT WITH OTHERS: